php/web-doc/tutorial/user-notes.md

 If you have some free time and commit access to phpdoc, try going through some of the manual pages and adding some of the better notes into the documentation proper.
 Be sure to *delete* these notes after they're implemented.

-If you are in doubt about what to do with a note, you may ask for help on the `php-notes` mailing list (or `php-doc`, if what you're doing involves the documentation proper).
+If you are in doubt about what to do with a note, you may ask for help on the `php-notes` mailing list (or `phpdoc`, if what you're doing involves the documentation proper).